mecid/mecid.github.io/_posts/2022-01-26-microapps-architecture-in-swift-resources-and-localization.md

 }
 ```

-As you can see in the example above, we define a public init that accepts the module to retrieve localization.
-Without this parameter, the view can access only the main or its bundle.
+As you can see in the example above, we define a public init that accepts the bundle to retrieve localization.
+Without this parameter, the view can access only the main or its own bundle.
 But we need to access bundles of various feature modules.
-That's why we have to introduce an optional bundle parameter.
+That's why we have to introduce an optional *bundle* parameter.

 ```swift
 // Search feature module